briananders/iTunes-JavaScript-JScript/README.md

 If the script does something destructive, like remove a character from track title, make sure that you set the variables correctly.

 i.e.
-'''javascript
   var RemoveFromFront = (The number of characters you wish to remove from the front of the title);
   var RemoveFromBack = (The number of characters you wish to remove from the back of the title);
-'''

 After you're set to go.
 Just double click, and it should do the magic that you're looking for.